 The investment objective of FIF-I - Wespath is to earn current income while preserving capital by primarily investing in a diversified mix of fixed income securities.
 The FIF-I - Wespath seeks to achieve its investment objective by investing primarily in fixed income securities such as U.S. and non-U.S. government bonds, agency bonds, corporate bonds, emerging market debt, and securitized products.
-The corporate bonds held are primarily of companies that are domiciled in the U.S. and that are rated investment grade or high yield.
-FIF-I - Wespath also holds loan participation interests secured by mortgages and other types of loan participations originated through the PSP Lending Program, which invests in affordable housing and community development facilities in the U.S., as well as institutions focused on microfinance opportunities in developing countries.
+The corporate bonds held are primarily those of companies domiciled in the U.S. that are rated investment grade or high yield.
+FIF-I - Wespath also holds loan participation interests secured by mortgages and other types of loan participations originated through the Positive Social Purpose Lending Program, which provides funding for affordable housing and community development facilities in the U.S., as well as for institutions focused on microfinance opportunities in developing countries.